hrushikeshrv/mjxgui/docs/installation-usage.md

 MJXGUI.createEquationInput('.my-equation-input');
 ```

-`MJXGUI.createEquationInput()` takes a CSS selector as an input.
+`MJXGUI.createEquationInput()` takes a CSS selector as an argument.
 It converts all elements that match that selector into equation inputs.
-Make sure that the selector you pass only selects `<input>` elements.
+Make sure that the selector you pass only selects `<input type="text">` elements.

 For customizing the appearance of the equation input element, see [form input HTML structure]({% link customizing/ui.md %}#form-input-html-structure).

+See an example of using the MJXGUI form input [here]({% link examples.md %}).

 ### Using The Editor Widget
+To get started quickly, check one of the [examples]({% link examples.md %}).

-MJXGUI works by showing your users a button/element prompting them to insert an equation.
+MJXGUI works by showing your users a button/clickable element prompting them to insert an equation.
 MJXGUI attaches event listeners to these elements and shows the editor UI when they are clicked.

-Once the user is done entering the equation/expression, the editor UI disappears and a callback function that you supply is run.
+Once the user is done entering the equation, the editor UI disappears and a callback function that you supply is run.
 This callback function is where you can access the generated LaTeX for the expression the user just entered and handle however you need.
 The most common use case is to store it as LaTeX and/or render it on your page using MathJax.

 Initialize MJXGUI by creating a new MJXGUI instance, which takes 3 parameters - a CSS selector, a callback function, and an options object.